-SCHEDULE OF ADDITIONAL SUBMITTALS Outfall(s) Required Action Due Date 001 EMERGING CONTAMINANT SHORT-TERM MONITORING PROGRAM The permittee shall collect grab samples of both the influent and effluent from the facility's treatment system(s) associated with the identified outfall for Per-and Polyfluoroalkyl Substances (PFAS) and 1,4-Dioxane (1,4-D), unless permittee receives written notification from the Department during this time that sampling can be discontinued.
+SCHEDULE OF ADDITIONAL SUBMITTALS Outfall(s) Required Action Due Date 001 EMERGING CONTAMINANT SHORT-TERM MONITORING PROGRAM The permittee shall collect grab samples of both the influent and effluent from the facility's treatment system(s) associated with the identified outfall for Per-and Polyfluoroalkyl Substances (PFAS) and 1,4-Dioxane (1,4-D), unless permittee receives written notification from the DEC during this time that sampling can be discontinued.
 Samples must be analyzed utilizing EPA method 1633 and EPA Method 8270D SIM or 8270E SIM, respectively.
-The samples must represent normal discharge conditions and treatment operations and shall be obtained on a quarterly basis for at least 4 consecutive quarters, unless written notification from the Department indicates otherwise.
-EDP + 18 Months Emerging Contaminants results must be reported utilizing the template provided and should be kept on file with the permittee until all 4 sampling event results are obtained.
-Once all 4 sampling event results are received, they shall be reported together to the DEC through the "Emerging Contaminants Survey for POTWs" found at: https://www.dec.ny.gov/chemical/127939.html The template, instructions for the laboratory, and chain of custody form are also available at this link.
-If results indicate the presence of Emerging Contaminants, the permittee shall initiate track down of potential sources by completing the "Emerging Contaminants Investigation Checklist for POTWs" available at the above link.
+The samples must represent nomal discharge conditions and treatment operations and shall be obtained on a quarterly basis for at least 4 consecutive quarters, unless written notification from the DEC indicates otherwise.
+Emerging Contaminants results must be reported utilizing the template provided and should be kept on file with the permittee until all 4 sampling event results are obtained.
+Once all 4 sampling event results are received, they shall be reported together to the DEC through the "Emerging Contaminants Survey for POTWs" found at: Emerging Contaminants In NY's Waters - NYSDEC.
+The template, instructions for the laboratory, and chain of custody form are also available at this link.
+EDP + 18 months If results indicate the presence of Emerging Contaminants, the permittee shall initiate track down of potential sources by completing the "Emerging Contaminants Investigation Checklist for POTWs" available at the above link.
 The DEC may periodically request updates or additional monitoring to check progress on track down investigations.
 Elements of the checklist may be used as permit conditions in future permit modifications.
-Within 90 days of DEC written notification 001 ANNUAL FLOW CERTIFICATION The permittee shall submit an Annual Flow Certification form each year in accordance with 750-2.9(C)(4).
+Within 90 days of DEC written notification 001 WATER TREATMENT CHEMICAL (WTC) ANNUAL REPORT FORM The permittee shall submit a completed WTC Annual Report Form each year that Water Treatment Chemicals are used.
+The form shall be attached to the December DMR.
+December DMR (January 28 th) 001 ANNUAL FLOW CERTIFICATION The permittee shall submit an Annual Flow Certification form each year in accordance with 750-2.9(C)(4).
 The form shall be attached to the February DMR or submitted through nForm.
 February DMR (March 28 th) 001 MERCURY - CONDITIONAL EXCLUSION CERTIFICATION Permittee must submit a mercury conditional exclusion certification every five years in order to maintain MMP Type IV status.
-As part of the certification the permittee will be required to sample the effluent and measure <12 ng/L. July 13, 2023 and every 5 years thereafter 001 MERCURY MINIMIZATION PLAN The permittee must complete and maintain onsite an annual mercury minimization status report in accordance with the requirements of this permit.
-Maintained onsite.
-EDP + 12 months, annually thereafter
+As part of the certification, the permittee will be required to sample the effluent and measure <12 ng/L. Every 5 years from date of first certification submission 001 MERCURY MINIMIZATION PLAN The permittee must complete and maintain on-site an annual mercury minimization status report in accordance with the requirements of this permit.
+Maintained On-site EDP + 12 months, annually thereafter